-- 1. Finalise your decisions after the Year 9 Parents Evening and complete the electronic options form - 2.
-Complete electronic options form by Monday 15th March 2021 - 3.
-We review your pathways against your achievement in Maths, English & Science after your Quarter 4 (June) exams.
+1. Finalise your decisions after the Year 9 Parents Evening and complete the electronic options form

+2. Complete electronic options form by Monday 14th March 2022 your choices.

+3. We review your pathways against your achievement in Maths, English & Science after your Quarter 4 (June) exams.

 We also review your choices against your year 9 grades in other subjects.
-If necessary we suggest amendments to your choices. - 4.
-We write to confirm your choices in the week beginning Monday 5th July 2021
+If necessary we suggest amendments to

+4. We write to confirm your choices in the week beginning Monday 4th July 2022

 Take your time in making your choices and do discuss this process with your teachers and your parents/carers.

 Mr Bennett and your Head of Year will happily offer support in whatever way possible.